Murder of Kevin Jiang: Killing

 On the evening of February 6, 2021, Jiang left the apartment of his fiancée in the East Rock neighborhood of New Haven.
-At around 8:30 p.m., Jiang's Toyota Prius was struck from behind by a black SUV, driven by Qinxuan Pan.
+At around 8:30 p.m., Jiang's Toyota Prius was struck from behind by a black SUV, driven by Pan.
 The collision was not significant and after the SUV backed up, Jiang exited his vehicle to check on the other motorist.
 When he reached the driver's side, Jiang was shot twice by Pan, who then stepped out and fired six more shots at Jiang, who had collapsed to the ground.
 Jiang died of multiple gunshots to the face and torso.
 Emergency responders were unable to revive him.
 Police first investigated the shooting as a random crime, potentially due to road rage, but later suspected a possible personal motive.

 Approximately 30 minutes after the murder, Pan drove into a scrap yard with his car and after being pursued by the facility's security guard, he became stuck on nearby railroad tracks due to a flat tire.
 Accidental trespassing by motorists was not uncommon since the open property was near the highway and as local officers were unaware of the murder, they did not detain him and arranged for towing assistance.
-Pan was driven to a Best Western hotel in Hamden, Connecticut, by police, after which he dumped a handgun and ten boxes of ammo in plastic bags outside of an adjacent Arby's restaurant.
+Pan was driven to a Best Western hotel in North Haven, Connecticut, by police, after which he dumped a handgun and ten boxes of ammo in plastic bags outside of an adjacent Arby's restaurant.
 The items were reported the following day and quickly linked to Pan, but a search of the hotel found that Pan had left without using the room he paid for.
 Pan was named as a suspect on February 10 and a warrant was issued for his arrest on February 26.
 New Haven Police considered Pan to be "armed and dangerous."
 A reward of $5,000 for information that would contribute to Pan's arrest was issued by the U.S. Marshals Service, later increased to $10,000 on March 1.